-However, do remember: broadbandchoices is but a humble comparison site.
-The info here is correct at the time of writing, but if you need proper legal advice, talk to a solicitor or a body such as Which?, Citizens Advice Bureau, or Ofcom.
+The information here is correct at the time of writing.
+But if you feel you need legal advice, talk to a solicitor or a consumer organisation such as Which?, Citizens Advice Bureau, or Ofcom.

 Your broadband consumer rights